OAGi/Score/docs/user_guide/index.rst

 To find a release:

-1. On the “Core Component” menu on the top, click the “View/Edit Release” menu item.
+1. On the "Core Component" menu on the top, click the "View/Edit Release" menu item.

-2. The “Release” page is open listing all the releases.
+2. The "Release" page is open listing all the releases.

 3. Use the pagination buttons on the bottom of the release table to find the desired release.
-Use the “Items per page” to display more or fewer releases per page.
+Use the "Items per page" to display more or fewer releases per page.
 Alternatively, use the filters described below to search for the desired release.
 When multiple filters are specified, they are connected with the AND logical connector.
 When